-IHOP Corp. ("IHOP" or the "Company") is furnishing this Proxy Statement ("Proxy") to the shareholders of the Company to solicit their proxies for use at the Annual Meeting of Shareholders (the "Meeting") to take place on Tuesday, May 11, 1999, at 10:00 a.m. at the Red Lion Hotel, 100 West Glenoaks Boulevard, Glendale, California, and at any adjournment thereof.
+IHOP Corp. ("IHOP" or the "Company") is furnishing this Proxy Statement ("Proxy") to the shareholders of the Company to solicit their proxies for use at the Annual Meeting of Shareholders (the "Meeting") to take place on Tuesday, May 16, 2000, at 10:00 a.m. at the Hilton Hotel in Glendale, 100 West Glenoaks Boulevard, Glendale, California, and at any adjournment thereof.
 In addition to solicitation by use of the mails, proxies may be solicited by directors, officers and employees of the Company personally or by telephone.
 Such directors, officers and employees will not be additionally compensated, but may be reimbursed for out-of-pocket expenses, in connection with such solicitation.
 IHOP will bear all of the costs of preparing, printing, assembling and mailing this Proxy Statement and the proxy card and all of the costs of the solicitation of the proxies.
 The Company may also pay to banks, brokers, nominees and certain other fiduciaries their reasonable expenses incurred in forwarding proxy material to the beneficial owners of securities held by them.

-Only shareholders of record at the close of business on March 25, 1999 (the "Record Date"), will be entitled to receive notice of, and to vote at, the Meeting.
-As of the Record Date, there were outstanding 9,928,848 shares of Common Stock, par value \$.01 per share (the "Common Stock"), of the Company.
+Only shareholders of record at the close of business on March 23, 2000 (the "Record Date"), will be entitled to receive notice of, and to vote at, the Meeting.
+As of the Record Date, there were outstanding 20,117,314 shares of Common Stock, par value \$.01 per share (the "Common Stock"), of the Company.
 Each such shareholder is entitled to one vote for each share of Common Stock so held and may vote such shares either in person or by proxy.
-Presence in person or by proxy of holders of 4,964,424 shares of Common Stock will constitute a quorum at the Meeting.
+Presence in person or by proxy of holders of 10,058,658 shares of Common Stock will constitute a quorum at the Meeting.
 Assuming a quorum is present, directors shall be elected by a plurality of the votes cast in the election of directors.
-Other matters submitted for shareholder approval shall be decided by the vote of the holders of a majority of the stock represented and entitled to vote at the Meeting.
-Abstentions and broker non-votes will be counted and will have the same effect as "no" votes.
+Other matters submitted for shareholder approval shall be decided by the vote of the holders of a majority of the stock represented and entitled to vote at the Same effect as "no" votes.

-The enclosed Proxy, if executed and returned, will be voted as directed on the Proxy or, in the absence of such direction, for the election of the nominees as directors, for the proposal to amend the IHOP Corp.
-1994 Stock Option Plan for Non-Employee Directors, and for the approval and ratification of the appointment of PricewaterhouseCoopers, LLP, as the Company's independent public accountants.
+The enclosed Proxy, if executed and returned, will be voted as directed on the Proxy or, in the absence of such direction, for the election of the nominees as directors and for the approval and ratification of the appointment of PricewaterhouseCoopers, LLP, as the Company's independent public accountants.
 If any other matters shall properly come before the Meeting, the persons authorized to vote the Proxies solicited hereunder will vote on these matters at their discretion.
 The Proxy may be revoked at any time prior to exercise by filing with the Secretary of the Company, at or before the Meeting, a written revocation bearing a date later than the date of the Proxy; by duly executing a Proxy with a later date relating to the same shares and delivering it to the Secretary of the Company at or before the Meeting; or by attending and voting at the Meeting.

-The approximate date on which this Proxy Statement and form of Proxy are first being sent to shareholders is April 9, 1999.
+The approximate date on which this Proxy Statement and form of Proxy are first being sent to shareholders is April 10, 2000.